 JS event loop concept explained: What the heck is the event loop anyway? | Philip Roberts | JSConf EU

-- Asynchronous operations in applications can make it more efficient, and most importantly fast for the user.
+Asynchronous operations in applications can make them more efficient, and most importantly, faster for the user.

-- Resource savings.
-OS threads are cheaper than processes but they are still very expensive to use one thread per task.
-It will be more efficient to reuse it — and that is what asynchronous programming is providing us.
+OS threads are cheaper than processes, but it is still very expensive to use one thread for each task.
+Reuse will be more efficient and this is what asynchronous programming gives us.

-- Asynchronous programs are difficult for the programmer to write and debug
+Asynchronous programs may be difficult to write and debug due.